Public Sector Pension Investment Board

-The Public Sector Pension Investment Board (PSP Investments) is a Canadian Crown corporation established by the Parliament of Canada on September 14th, 1999 through the Public Sector Pension Investment Board Act.
+The Public Sector Pension Investment Board (PSPIB; Office d'investissement des régimes de pensions du secteur public), operating as PSP Investments (Investissements PSP), is a Canadian Crown corporation established by the Parliament of Canada on September 14, 1999 through the Public Sector Pension Investment Board Act.
 PSP Investments is one of Canada's largest pension investment managers, with CAD $264.9 billion of net assets under management in fiscal year 2024.

 More than 1000 professionals manage a diversified global portfolio composed of investments in public financial markets, private equity, real estate, seniors housing, infrastructure, natural resources and private debt.
 PSP Investments' head office is located in Ottawa, Ontario, and its chief business office is located in Montreal, Quebec.
 It also has offices in New York City, London and Hong Kong.

 PSP Investments is one of Canada's top eight pension funds, nicknamed the "Maple 8" or "Maple Revolutionaries.